 If you are building in an area with elevated radon potential within the UK, you should consider installing radon protection during construction.

 The required Radon Protection in New buildings is determined by the area of where the property is located.

-A map has been produced by Public Health England and this is used as a guide to show Radon affected areas.
+A map has been produced by UKHSA and this is used as a guide to show Radon affected areas.

 By using this map, we can determine the areas affected by radon gas and testing will indicate the level of protection required.
 There are two levels of radon protection in new builds and these are known as basic and full radon protection.

 Basic radon protection comprises of a radon membrane that is fully sealed across the full foot print of the building,

 Full radon protection comprises of a radon membrane that is fully sealed across the full foot print of the building and a radon sump or ventilated sub floor.

 Buildings with a large footprint or properties that have had extensions added, may require more than one sump system.

 Practical solutions are provided for the majority of construction methods and building types.